ZoranStojsavljevic/INTEL-ARM-examples/INTEL/c-scripts/ecc_checking/core-4gen/README.md

 and the sideband ports are 64KB.
 Pass the correct size to ioremap() depending on which resource it is read from.

-	NOTE from Author: From at least Gen. 8 (9, 10) the minimum assigned MCHBAR mapped space is 64KB, NOT 32KB anymore!

 ### Mobile 4th Generation Intel "Core" Processor Family, Mobile Intel "Pentium/Celeron" Processor Family

 #### 3.0 Host Device Configuration RegistersHost Bridge/DRAM (0/0/0/CFG) Registers Summary (page 41)

 #### 3.1 Host Bridge/DRAM (0/0/0/CFG) Registers Summary (page 41)

-This chapter documents the registers in Bus 0, Device 0, Function 0.
+This chapter documents the registers for the Bus 0, Device 0, Function 0.

 	NOTE: These registers apply to all processors of the same family